Asian American & Pacific Islander Heritage Month

 • Tenth -Twelfth

 • Awards will be given to the first, second, and third place in each of the four grade divisions as well as Best in Show.
+Certificates of award and a sketchbook will be given to each awardee as well as the following gift card amount:

 Judges consider: